thevaderdude/DSC180A-Q1-Project/README.md

-# Comparisons of Causal Discovery Opimisation Methods
+# Comparisons of Causal Discovery Optimization Methods

-__This project analizeses the reletive effectiveness of 3 new methods for learning causal DAGs:
+__This project analyses the relative effectiveness of 3 new methods for learning DAGs:

 - NOTEARS
 - GOLEM